analogdevicesinc/ToF/bindings/python/examples/saveCCBToFile/readme.md

 # First frame Example

 ### Overview
-This example saves the hardwares's CCB to a file
+This tool saves the CCB of the imager's module to a file.

 Usage:
 - make sure that the hardware is connected to PC
-- run `python saveCCBToFile.py  [IP ADDRESS OF Camera connected] [Config file]`
+- run `python saveCCBToFile.py  [IP ADDRESS of module connected] [Config file]`

 Example:
 ```